luisDVA/luisdva.github.io/_posts/2024-09-17-filenames-to-vars.md

         \(x,y) write_csv(x,paste0("carfiles/",y,".csv")))
 {% endhighlight %}

-We should now have in our working directory a folder ("carfiles" in this example) full of csv files.
+We should now have in our working directory: a folder ("carfiles" in this example) full of csv files.

 Now let's write a function that will strip the filename, split it into fragments (one for each variable), and add these fragments as values into the data rectangle as part of the import step.
 Using `read.csv` here to get around guessing and type conversion.